ef-labs/nanoprofiler/README.md

 License terms
 -------------
-NanoProfiler is published under the [MIT license](http://englishtown.mit-license.org).
+NanoProfiler is released under the [MIT license](http://englishtown.mit-license.org).

 About v2.0
 ----------